-'Burley Griffin Agency' Statement of Changes in Equity on Behalf of the Territory For the Year Ended 30 June 2022
+'Burley Griffin Agency' Statement of Changes in Equity on Behalf of the Territory For the Year Ended 30 June 2023

-Reference Note No. Accumulated Funds Actual 2021 \$'000 Total Equity Actual 2021 \$'000

-Balance at 1 July 2020

-Comprehensive Income

-AASB 101.106(d)(i) Operating Result

-Other Comprehensive Income

-AASB 101.106(a) Total Comprehensive Income -

-Transfers to/(from) reserves

-Transactions Involving Owners Affecting Accumulated Funds

-Capital Injections

-Capital (Distributions)

-Net Assets transferred in as part of a Administrative Restructure 52

-Net Assets transferred out as part of a Administrative Restructure 52

-Total Transactions Involving Owners Affecting Accumulated Funds -

-Balance at 30 June 2021 -

-The above Statement of Changes in Equity on Behalf of the Territory is accompanying notes. to be read i n conjunction with th ne

-Commentary - Statement of Changes in Equ ity on B ehalf of the T erritory

-Agencies must include a Statement of Changes in Equity on Behalf of t bo Torritory rogardless of wheth or thoro are any
+Reference Note No. Accumulated Funds Actual 2022 \$'000 Total Equity Actual 2022 \$'000 Balance at 1 July 2021 - Comprehensive Income AASB 101.106(d)(i) Operating Result Other Comprehensive Result Income AASB 101.106(a) Total Comprehensive Result Income Transfers to/(from) reserves Transactions Involving Owners Affecting Accumulated Funds Capital Injections Capital (Distributions) Net Assets transferred in as part of a Administrative Restructure 52 Net Assets transferred out as part of a Administrative Restructure 52 Total Transactions Involving Owners Affecting Accumulated Funds - Balance at 30 June 2022 - The above Statement of Changes in Equity on Behalf of the Territory notes. y is to be read ir n conjunction with the e accompanying Commentary - Statement of Changes in Ec uity on B ehalf of the T erritory Agencies must include a Statement of Changes in Equity on Behalf amounts against the line items in this Statement.
+In this case just should be included.